What is Roblox?

 Shai Samet is the Founder and President of the kidSAFE Seal Program, a global independent safety certification service and seal-of-approval program designed exclusively for children-friendly websites and technologies.
 Many well-known brands around the world are members of the program.
 An experienced and award-winning privacy consultant and father of five, Samet is a frequent speaker on topics related to online privacy and safety, social networking, virtual gaming (AR/VR), targeted advertising, Internet-connected toys, and many other cutting-edge digital safety issues.

 Laura Higgins is the Online Safety Operations Manager at the South West Grid for Learning (SWGfL), where she manages the Professionals Online Safety Helpline (POSH).
 POSH is a support service for the children’s workforce in the UK, providing advice about all online and digital safety issues affecting children.
 The helpline is delivered as part of the UK Safer Internet Centre, a partnership of three leading organizations: SWGfL, Childnet International, and Internet Watch Foundation, with one mission – to promote the safe and responsible use of technology for young people.

 Does it cost anything to join Roblox?

 No, it does not cost anything to join Roblox.
-Users can play Roblox games free of charge, but they can also purchase Robux (our virtual currency on Roblox) to buy in-game upgrades or accessories for their avatar.
+Users can play Roblox games free of charge.
+For a premium experience, users can purchase Robux (our virtual currency on Roblox) to buy in-game upgrades or accessories for their avatar.
 They can also purchase an optional “Builders Club” membership, which provides extra privileges such as access to premium items for cooler avatar customization, no screen advertisements, and being able to manage multiple locations to build on.